White-Label Product & Auth0 Integration

 Contextual enquiry

-Separately from the member-facing work, I partnered with the other designer to conduct contextual enquiry at a client site — observing how call centre staff used the internal administration platform during live member calls.
+Separately from the member-facing work, I partnered with the other designer to conduct a contextual enquiry at a client site — observing how call centre staff used the internal administration platform during live member calls.

 Staff were switching between 2–3 sections of the admin tool simultaneously — searching for a member in one screen, updating records in another, all while speaking to the customer on the phone.
 The cognitive load was invisible until I watched it happen in context.
 This wasn't a UI problem — it was a workflow problem.